HMLA-369 Enhances Expeditionary Readiness During HOLF Training

-A U.S. Marine Corps UH-1Y Venom and AH-1Z Viper, both assigned to Marine Light Attack Helicopter Squadron (HMLA) 369, Marine Aircraft Group 39, 3rd Marine Aircraft Wing, stage during a Helicopter Outlying Landing Field training event at Marine Corps Base Camp Pendleton, California, Aug.
+U.S. Marine Corps UH-1Y Venoms and AH-1Z Vipers, all assigned to Marine Light Attack Helicopter Squadron (HMLA) 369, Marine Aircraft Group 39, 3rd Marine Aircraft Wing, prepare for takeoff during a Helicopter Outlying Landing Field training event at Marine Corps Base Camp Pendleton, California, Aug.
 5, 2025.
 HMLA-369 supports 3rd MAW’s mission by training Marines in various aviation ground support and combat logistics roles to operate efficiently in aerial and ground escort operations.
 (U.S. Marine Corps photo by Lance Cpl.
 Caleb Goodwin)

 |Date Taken: